kissbom/kissbom-spec/README.rst

 The extensions for kissbom files are ".kissbom.json", ".kissbom.yml", ".kissbom.csv", etc.

-The filename should be used to document the subject of the SbOM including optionally the product or component name, the SBoM author name, and an ISO 8601 timestamp of when this SBoM was last modified.
+The filename should be used to document the subject of the SBoM including optionally the product or component name, the SBoM author name, and an ISO 8601 timestamp of when this SBoM was last modified.
 Filenames should be lowercase and contain no space and should